Love shoes and want more?

 Free Shoes for Nurses and Health Care Workers

 - Kizik – These popular hands free shoes are comfortable and easy to slide on and off without using your hands.
-They are offering to donate a 1000 pairs of their shoes to healthcare workers during the current pandemic.
-Learn more here.
+They gave 1000 pairs of their shoes to healthcare workers during the current pandemic.

 - Crocs – A popular brand with health care workers due to their comfort, Crocs is offering a shoe giveaway program for healthcare workers.